Frequently Asked Questions

 Slip the SleepSack wearable blanket over your baby's regular sleepwear as a replacement to loose blankets in the crib.
 You will normally want to put a short or long sleeve bodysuit or a cotton coverall on underneath the wearable blanket depending on your nursery temperature.
 Don't put your baby to sleep wearing a hat, as this can result in overheating.

-Slip the SleepSack Swaddle wearable blanket over your baby's regular sleepwear as a replacement to loose blankets in the crib.
+Slip the SleepSack swaddle over your baby's regular sleepwear as a replacement to loose blankets in the crib.
 You may want to put a short or long sleeve bodysuit or a coverall on underneath the wearable blanket depending on your nursery temperature.
 Don't put your baby to sleep wearing a hat, as this can result in overheating.
 Secure the swaddle wrap around your baby using the fastener strips.
 You may choose to use the swaddle feature with arms in or arms out.

 When should I stop swaddling my baby?